Eterea/blender/docs/tips.md

 - And the bones without **.L** nor **.R** suffix will remain alone

-### To bind your armature to your mesh
+#### To bind your armature to your mesh

-Important: be sure to temporarily disable Edit > **Lock Object Modes**.
+- Important: be sure to temporarily disable Edit > **Lock Object Modes**.
 Also disable **X-Ray** mode (if it was enabled)

-Then, make sure that the latest time you selected your armature was in **POSE** mode.
+- Then, make sure that the latest time you selected your armature was in **POSE** mode.

-Enable **OBJECT** mode, select your mesh > Then press **SHIFT** and select your armature (it should change automatically to **POSE** mode) > Also, Select any bone, it doesn’t matter.
+- Enable **OBJECT** mode, select your mesh > Then press **SHIFT** and select your armature (it should change automatically to **POSE** mode) > Also, Select any bone, it doesn’t matter.

-Finally press **Cmd/Ctrl-P** (like to Parent) but mark **Armature Deform > “With Automatic Weights”**
+- Finally press **Cmd/Ctrl-P** (like to Parent) but mark **Armature Deform > “With Automatic Weights”**

-**To remove all armature influence,** you will need to remove the parent and remove the armature modifier from the mesh.
+#### To remove all armature influence

+- You will need to remove the parent and remove the armature modifier from the mesh.

-Select the mesh object and press **ALT-P -> Clear** Parent to remove parenting.
+- Select the mesh object and press **ALT-P -> Clear** Parent to remove parenting.
 Go to the modifier properties and remove all armature modifiers with the X on the right.
 Do not apply the modifier nor apply it as a shapekey.

+#### Best an quick method to bind your armature to your mesh rigidly

-**BEST AN QUICK METHOD TO BIND YOUR ARMATURE TO YOUR MESH** **RIGIDLY** (Objects to Bones like in a robot, insect or armature, without “bending” deformations)
+This is: objects to Bones like in a robot, insect or armature, without “bending” deformations

-Object Mode > Select a single o various objects to be controlled by a single bone
+- Object Mode > Select a single o various objects to be controlled by a single bone

-Shift-Click to also Select the Armature (still in Object Mode)
+- Shift-Click to also Select the Armature (still in Object Mode)

-Ctrl-Tab to change to Pose Mode
+- Ctrl-Tab to change to Pose Mode

-Select the single Bone
+- Select the single Bone

-Parent using Cmd-P > “Bone”
+- Parent using Cmd-P > “Bone”

 To Un-parent just use Alt-P > Clear and keep transform

 This method really makes each bone a PARENT for our objects.
 There is also another method, using “Armature Deform / With Empty Groups”, that created Weights and then you need to assign full weights for bones to object vertices (details are below)

----

 ### Using bones for all in blender rigging

 In Blender rigging, it is orthodox (and very common) to use bones for everything:

-Bones for deformation (the ones that actually influence the mesh).
+- Bones for deformation (the ones that actually influence the mesh).

-Bones for mechanics (IK targets, pole vectors, constraints, etc.).
+- Bones for mechanics (IK targets, pole vectors, constraints, etc.).

-Bones for controllers (the ones animators grab and move around).
+- Bones for controllers (the ones animators grab and move around).

 So when you see IK targets and pole vector controls built as bones in tutorials, that’s not a quirk of the author — that’s the standard Blender workflow.

-**Why Blender does it this way**
+#### Why Blender does it this way

-Armature object design: Blender groups all bones inside a single Armature object.
+- Armature object design: Blender groups all bones inside a single Armature object.
 Unlike Modo/C4D, you don’t have a free hierarchy of “nulls” and “joints.”
 Everything inside the Armature has to be a bone.

-Animation workflow: Bones can live in different layers, can be marked as Deform or Non-Deform, and you can use custom bone shapes so they look and feel like nulls, arrows, circles, etc. to the animator.
+- Animation workflow: Bones can live in different layers, can be marked as Deform or Non-Deform, and you can use custom bone shapes so they look and feel like nulls, arrows, circles, etc. to the animator.

-Constraints: IK and Pole Vector constraints in Blender are designed to point to bones inside the same armature, not external empties/nulls.
+- Constraints: IK and Pole Vector constraints in Blender are designed to point to bones inside the same armature, not external empties/nulls.
 This keeps rigs compact and self-contained.

-Portability & performance: A rig that’s “all bones” is easier to transfer, duplicate, and animate efficiently, without mixing multiple object types.
+- Portability & performance: A rig that’s “all bones” is easier to transfer, duplicate, and animate efficiently, without mixing multiple object types.

-**Equivalent to “nulls/locators” in Blender**
+#### Equivalent to “nulls/locators” in Blender

 The non-deforming control bones in Blender are effectively your locators.
 Best practice is:

-Mark them as Non-Deforming (so they don’t affect the mesh).
+- Mark them as Non-Deforming (so they don’t affect the mesh).

-Put them in separate bone layers (so animators see only the controls they need).
+- Put them in separate bone layers (so animators see only the controls they need).

-Assign custom shapes (so they look like curves, circles, arrows, etc. instead of bones).
+- Assign custom shapes (so they look like curves, circles, arrows, etc. instead of bones).

 That way, from an animator’s perspective, they’re not “bones” at all — they look and behave just like nulls or controllers in Modo/C4D.

 So yes: in Blender the orthodox way is to use bones for both deformation and control.
 Empties/nulls exist, but they’re rarely used in rigs beyond some helper objects — everything important usually stays inside the armature as bones.

----

-### How to use with automatic weights in a “selective” way on different objects of a single armature
+### How to use “With automatic weights”

+And do it in a “selective” way on different objects of a single armature.

-If you want to use With Automatic Weights in a “selective” way on different objects of a single Armature, Blender only follows one internal logic:
+If you want to use “With Automatic Weights” in a “selective” way on different objects of a single Armature, Blender only follows one internal logic:

-*it considers all bones with Deform enabled at the moment you run the parenting operation.*
+>It considers all bones with Deform enabled at the moment you run the parenting operation.

 Therefore, if you apply this method several times (abdomen, head, elytra, legs…), you would indeed need to keep turning the Deform flag ON and OFF for each round of “With Automatic Weights” if you want each object to be weighted only to its own subset of bones.

 That is the expected behavior.

-**Ways to avoid this constant Deform ON/OFF toggling**
+#### Ways to avoid this constant Deform ON/OFF toggling

 Here are a few more convenient workflows commonly used by animators:

-**1️.
-Use With Empty Groups from the start**
+##### A. Use With Empty Groups from the start

-Parent each object to the armature with With Empty Groups.
+- Parent each object to the armature with With Empty Groups.

-Blender creates vertex groups only for the bones you have selected at that moment (this is not exactly so: no matter you select a single bone, it creates empty vertex groups for all bones in an armature.
+- Blender creates vertex groups only for the bones you have selected at that moment (this is not exactly so: no matter you select a single bone, it creates empty vertex groups for all bones in an armature.
 Just remove the ones not needed for each object)

-Then, in Edit Mode, select the mesh area and press Assign (Weight = 1) for each group.
+- Then, in Edit Mode, select the mesh area and press Assign (Weight = 1) for each group.

-After that, if you need smoothing, you can switch to Weight Paint and use Auto Normalize.
+- After that, if you need smoothing, you can switch to Weight Paint and use Auto Normalize.

 > Advantage: you never have to touch the Deform flag.

 > Disadvantage: you don’t get the “magic” of automatic calculations, but for rigid pieces (head, elytra, abdomen) simple weight 1.0 is enough.

-**2️.
-Manual “Weight Collection” with Vertex Groups**
+##### B. Manual “Weight Collection” with Vertex Groups

 If the pieces are rigid, automatic weights are basically unnecessary.

-Parent simply with Armature Deform > With Empty Groups (or even Parent > Object and add an Armature Modifier manually).
+- Parent simply with Armature Deform > With Empty Groups (or even Parent > Object and add an Armature Modifier manually).

-Create the vertex groups that correspond to each bone and assign all vertices to 1.
+- Create the vertex groups that correspond to each bone and assign all vertices to 1.

 > Especially quick if the pieces are already separated.

-**3️.
-Run Automatic Weights once for the WHOLE model**
+##### C. Run Automatic Weights once for the WHOLE model

 Another common strategy:

-Deform the entire insect at once using With Automatic Weights (with all deform bones enabled).
+- Deform the entire insect at once using With Automatic Weights (with all deform bones enabled).

-Then, for each object, delete the vertex groups you don’t need (Object Data Properties > Vertex Groups > Remove).
+- Then, for each object, delete the vertex groups you don’t need (Object Data Properties > Vertex Groups > Remove).

-Since the pieces are separate objects, cleaning groups only takes seconds.
+- Since the pieces are separate objects, cleaning groups only takes seconds.

 > Sometimes it’s actually faster to clean groups than to toggle Deform repeatedly.

-**Practical recommendation** for an insect divided into rigid parts:
+##### Practical recommendation for an insect divided into rigid parts:

-*Fastest and cleanest:*
+**Fastest and cleanest:**

-With Empty Groups + assign vertices with weight 1 to the bones that actually move each piece.
+- With Empty Groups + assign vertices with weight 1 to the bones that actually move each piece.

-(No Deform toggling and no reliance on auto-weight.)
+- (No Deform toggling and no reliance on auto-weight.)

-*If you truly need smooth auto-weights (for example a soft abdomen):*
+**If you truly need smooth auto-weights (for example a soft abdomen):**

-Do the abdomen first with Deform enabled only on those bones, then re-enable the rest for the next parts.
+- Do the abdomen first with Deform enabled only on those bones, then re-enable the rest for the next parts.

-But for head/elytra/legs, automatic weighting doesn’t add much.
+- But for head/elytra/legs, automatic weighting doesn’t add much.

 In short: yes, with pure Automatic Weights you would need to toggle Deform each time,

-but for a model split into separate pieces it’s usually more efficient to skip auto-weight altogether and work with Empty Groups + Assign.
+But for a model split into separate pieces it’s usually more efficient to skip auto-weight altogether and work with Empty Groups + Assign.

----

 ### Bendy bones (bbones) quick setup

-Next steps are from [Blender 2.78 Bendy Bones Tutorial - YouTube](https://www.youtube.com/watch?v=BsJ3Grq_3GM) (old, but simple and direct - DOWNLOADED)
+Next steps are from [Blender 2.78 Bendy Bones Tutorial - YouTube](https://www.youtube.com/watch?v=BsJ3Grq_3GM) (old, but simple and direct - *Downloaded*)

-Add an Armature (a single bone)
+- Add an Armature (a single bone)

-In EDIT mode change Display for that bone to B-Bone instead of “Armature Defined” and subdivide it in 3 bones
+- In EDIT mode change Display for that bone to B-Bone instead of “Armature Defined” and subdivide it in 3 bones

-Make first and last very small, leaving a longer bone in the middle (quick way: scale the middle
+- Make first and last very small, leaving a longer bone in the middle (quick way: scale the middle

-First one in Outliner (Parent) is the HEAD and last one is the TAIL.
+- First one in Outliner (Parent) is the HEAD and last one is the TAIL.
 Middle will be the BBONE (rename all)

-Also, increase segments for BBONE to something like 10
+- Also, increase segments for BBONE to something like 10

-While in EDIT mode, select the Tail and **Alt-P** to Clear Parent
+- While in EDIT mode, select the Tail and **Alt-P** to Clear Parent

-Change to POSE mode, select the BBONE > Constraints > Add Stretch To
+- Change to POSE mode, select the BBONE > Constraints > Add Stretch To

-- *Target: Armature*
+	- Target: Armature

-- *Bone: Tail*
+	- Bone: Tail

-Now you can freely move the Head and Tail and BBone will adapt and stretch to both.
+- Now you can freely move the Head and Tail and BBone will adapt and stretch to both.

-To allow rotation for Head and Tail and having your BBone follow both:
+- To allow rotation for Head and Tail and having your BBone follow both:

-Select the BBONE > Bendy Bones
+- Select the BBONE > Bendy Bones

-- *Start Handle: Absolute*
+	- Start Handle: Absolute

-- *Custom: Head*
+	- Custom: Head

-- *End Handle: Absolute*
+	- End Handle: Absolute

-- *Custom: Tail*
+	- Custom: Tail

 Now you can move and rotate both the Head and Tail and our BBone adapts fine to both transformations and also stretch